 Swap apple cider vinegar for white distilled vinegar.
 For those on a low histamine diet, white distilled vinegar scores 0 on the SIGHI list.
 Alternatively, leave out if vinegar isn't suitable for you.

-Making this summer salad is very easy with just a few steps.
+Making this summer pear and fennel salad is very easy with just a few steps.

 Make the mint dressing.
 Combine the ingredients for the dressing and stir well to combine (image 1).
 I find that dicing the mint works well as it is, but you can add all the ingredients to a blender if you wish.